Direct Variation (also known as Direct Proportion)

 We can now solve for x in (x, –18) by plugging in y = -18.

 Example 6: The circumference of a circle (C) varies directly with its diameter.
-If a circle with diameter of 31.4 inches has a radius of 5 inches.
+If a circle with the diameter of 31.4 inches has a radius of 5 inches,

-a) Write the equation of direction variation that relates the circumference and diameter of a circle.
+a) Write the equation of direct variation that relates the circumference and diameter of a circle.

 b) What is the diameter of a circle with a radius of 7 inches?